 - Privacy and security

 While chatting with friends, we value privacy.
 Not that everything we do is top-secret, but in our you-can’t-ever-delete-a-picture-from-the-Internet world, it’s important to be able to keep some things to yourself — like you can in BBM.The same goes for messaging at work.
 Businesses need to keep communications and proprietary information secure.
 Messaging apps have become part of our day-to-day at the office, and we need to know we can trust them.
-BBM Protected offers that extra peace of mind.
+BBM Enterprise (formerly known as BBM Protected) offers that extra peace of mind.

 - Enterprise features